dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       * instrument existing workloads in the target namespace (i.e. workloads already running in the namespace) when the Dash0 monitoring resource is deployed,
-      * instrument existing workloads or update the instrumentation of already instrumented workloads in the target namespace when the Dash0 Kubernetes operator is first started or restarted (for example when updating the operator),
+      * instrument existing workloads or update the instrumentation of already instrumented workloads in the target namespace when the Dash0 operator is first started or restarted (for example when updating the operator),
       * instrument new workloads in the target namespace when they are deployed, and
       * instrument changed workloads in the target namespace when changes are applied to them.